Abu al-Abbas al-Mursi

-Al-Mursi Abu'l-'Abbas (1219 in Murcia – 1287 CE) (أبو العباس المرسي) was a Sufi saint from Al-Andalus during the Nasrid period and who later in his life moved to Alexandria in Egypt.
+Al-Mursi Abu'l-'Abbas (1219 in Murcia – 1287 CE) (أبو العباس المرسي) was a saint from Al-Andalus during the Nasrid period and who later in his life moved to Alexandria in Egypt.
 His complete name is Shahab al-Din Abu'l-'Abbas Ahmad ibn 'Umar ibn Mohammad al-Ansari al-Mursi.
 Al-Mursi Abul-'Abbas, as he is now commonly called, is one of the four master saints of Egypt, the other three being Ahmad al-Badawi, al-Dessouqi and al-Haggag.
 His legacy and reverence in Egypt were such that Mursi became a common name in the country.

 In al-Andalus

 Shahab was born in Murcia in al-Andalus, in 616 H (1219 CE) to a wealthy family in the trading business and was well educated in religious sciences.

 He grew up helping his father in the trading business.
 He was known for his honesty and for his many contributions to the needy.
 He left Spain with his family in 640 H (1242 CE) in the face of increasing Christian control over Spain.
 He was accompanied by his father, brother, and his mother.
 However, his parents did not make it to Tunisia, their destination.